vital-software/monofo-buildkite-plugin/docs/commands/download.md

 We support a few special cases:
   - if .tar.gz, we inflate the artifact using gzip, and extract in-place
   - if .tar.lz4, we inflate the artifact using lz4, and extract in-place
-  - if .caidx, we inflate the artifact from desync, and extract in-place
+  - if .catar.caibx, we inflate the artifact from desync, and extract in-place

 In all cases, we don't support a "from/to" style configuration, only a list of artifacts - this is because they are all expected to be inflated in the working directory.
 For each artifact, we support three modifiers passed in env vars: